 Harry Cyril Read

 Photo courtesy of Mr. Dave Read.

-Below is from from Harry Read's unpublished memoirs recounting his first official meeting with Al Capone in suite 230 which was the original office setup before Capone and crew moved up to Room 430 in mid 1929.
+Below is from from Harry Read's unpublished memoirs recounting his first official meeting with Al Capone in suite 230, (Registered under the name George Phillips) which was the original office setup before Capone and crew moved up to Room 430 in mid 1929.